x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-shrinkwrap.md

     }

-The shrinkwrap command has locked down the dependencies based on what's currently installed in node_modules.
+The shrinkwrap command has locked down the dependencies based on what's currently installed in node_packages.
 When "npm install" installs a package with a npm-shrinkwrap.json file in the package root, the shrinkwrap file (rather than package.json files) completely drives the installation of that package and all of its dependencies